topoheal/3dqa-benchmark/README.md

 **Regressions introduced by healing: 454 asset(s).** Reported here regardless of how small, per this project's own rule that a repair must never hide a regression.

-## Failure taxonomy — what dry-run repair could not fix
+## Failure taxonomy, what dry-run repair could not fix

 | Unfixable finding | Occurrences | Share of unfixable findings |
 |---|---:|---:|